 The SDC monitors CDO for commands that need to be executed on your managed devices, and messages that need to be sent to your managed devices.
 The SDC executes the commands on behalf of CDO, sends messages to CDO on behalf of the managed devices, and returns replies from the managed devices to CDO.

-Both SDC deployment models use secure communication messages signed and encrypted using AES-128-GCM over HTTPS (TLS 1.2) to communicate with CDO.
-All credentials for onboarded devices and services are encrypted directly from the browser to the device connector as well as encrypted at rest using AES-128-GCM.
-Only the SDC, whether cloud or on-premise, has access to the device credentials.
+The SDC uses secure communication messages signed and encrypted using AES-128-GCM over HTTPS (TLS 1.2) to communicate with CDO.
+All credentials for onboarded devices and services are encrypted directly from the browser to the SDC as well as encrypted at rest using AES-128-GCM.
+Only the SDC has access to the device credentials.
 No other CDO service has access to the credentials.
 See Connect to Cisco Defense Orchestrator using Secure Device Connector for information explaining how to allow communication between between an SDC and CDO.